ibm-cloud-docs/monitoring/infrastructure/ubuntu.md

    * COLLECTOR_ENDPOINT is the ingestion URL for the region where the monitoring instance is available.
 To determine the endpoint, see [Collector endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints_ingestion).

    * TAG_DATA are comma-separated tags that are formatted as `TAG_NAME:TAG_VALUE`.
-You can associate one or more tags to your Sysdig agent.
+You can associate one or more tags to your monitoring agent.
 For example, `role:serviceX,location:us-south`.
 Later on, you can use these tags to identify metrics from the environment where the agent is running.

    * The `sysdig_capture_enabled` is set to *false* to disable the Sysdig capture feature.
 By default this is set to *true*.
 For more information, see [Working with captures](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-captures#captures).

-   If the Sysdig agent fails to install correctly, install the kernel headers manually.
+   If the monitoring agent fails to install correctly, install the kernel headers manually.
 Choose a distribution and run the command for that distribution.
-Then, retry the deployment of the Sysdig agent.
+Then, retry the deployment of the monitoring agent.

    * **For Debian and Ubuntu Linux distributions**, run the following command: